sterbendos/NEXUS/README.md

 This repository is intended for authorized research, development, and lab use.
 Some firmware modules are experimental or lab-only.
 The public demo intentionally excludes those actions and only simulates the product workflow.

+## this project was built assisted with AI.
 ## License

 The project is licensed under the MIT License.
 See [LICENSE](LICENSE) for the full text.